UntestedEngineer/unifiZabbix/README.md

 # Notes
+This is a fork of patricegautier/unifiZabbix.

 The zbx_export_templates.yaml has a few changes:

-* Changes the uptime units to "uptime" which I have found more reliable in human readable uptime values.
+* Changes the uptime units to "uptime" which I have found more reliable in human readable uptime values
 * Added a "Device Status" tag
 * Added a JAVASCRIPT math.round preprocessing operation to make it easier to read CPU and Memory displays